richgel999/uap_resources/oescsler.md

 These selected few individuals would be monitored to offer a glimpse of the reactions to be expected among differing factions within the society.
-Typical selections might include an esoteric journa list, a major media journalist, a theologian, and a retired public policy official with an expertise in cattle breeding.
+Typical selections might include an esoteric journalist, a major media journalist, a theologian, and a retired public policy official with an expertise in cattle breeding.

 Such a selection could offer such a pragmatic review by virtue of